 To the East and many centuries later, the crescent moon appeared in a sculpture called the Stele of Nabonidus.
 In ancient Babylon, King Nabonidus worshiped the moon god, called Sin, represented as the crescent moon.
 The king even gestures upward as a mark of his devotion.
 This piece dates to the sixth century B.C., during the last neo-Babylonian era, when religious worship of the moon was common.

-Psychological Weakness: “Laszlo was afraid of the dark.”
+Psychological Shortcoming: “Laszlo was afraid of the dark.”

-In children’s books, characters don’t need a moral weakness.
+In children’s books, characters don’t need a moral shortcoming.
 (In other words, a child character doesn’t have to be treating anyone else badly in order for us to find them a sufficiently interesting and engaging character.)
+This boy is the Every Child.

 In The Dark we have: